-The “design build” methods refers to a project delivery method wherein both the design aspect and the building aspect of a construction venture are handled by only one team.
-Essentially, this approach brings construction professionals and design professionals together to form a single, cohesive unit capable of collaborating on various projects relevant to their skillset to achieve optimal results in a short amount of time.
+The “design build” methods refer to a project delivery method wherein both the design aspect and the building aspect of a construction venture are handled by only one team.
+Essentially, this approach brings construction professionals and design professionals together to form a single, cohesive unit capable of collaborating on various projects relevant to their skill set to achieve optimal results in a short amount of time.

 This method, aside from being incredibly efficient, is supposedly very effective at minimizing budget overruns and schedule delays as well—all while simultaneously providing excellent quality control.

 These are just some of the many reasons why design-build is growing in popularity.
 Despite the fact that a lot of homeowners still prefer the traditional bid-build approach, the many reported advantages of the design build method just cannot be ignored.

 Are the advantages suited for your construction needs?
 We’ve listed out a few key questions to ask yourself to determine the best answer.

 Working with the traditional bid-build method—where the designer and the builder are two separate entities—means working with two or more points of contact.
 You’ll have one contractor in charge of design, one in charge of project costs, another one in charge of timeline, and so on.

 Because responsibilities are scattered and divided, accountability becomes a very real issue if something untoward or unwanted happens during the construction project.

 With the design build approach, there is just one designated point person for the entire project.
 This representative speaks for the entire design build team and, thus, can be held accountable for every aspect of the project—from timeline to final design.
 This means that should unexpected issues or concerns arise while design or construction is on-going, you only need to approach one person for answers.

 2. Are You Working Within a Strict Time Frame?